seqan/seqan3/doc/fragments/io_sam_file_output.md

 \include test/snippet/io/sam_file/record_based_writing.cpp

-The easiest way to write to an alignment file is to use the `push_back()` member functions.
+The easiest way to write to a SAM/BAM file is to use the `push_back()` member functions.
 These work similarly to how they work on a std::vector.
 You may also use a tuple like interface or the `emplace_back()` function but this is not recommended since one would have to keep track of the